 Pupil progress is monitored termly in line with the College's reporting cycle.
 Pupils not making expected progress or are at risk of not achieving their end of year targets are highlighted.
 These pupils are then discussed at the school intervention meetings and with the relevant curriculum areas to devise intervention strategies and monitor outcomes.
-The Head of House works closely with the SENCO or other staff to ensure intervention strategies are effective.
+The Curriculum Deputy, Year Leads and other appropriate members of staff work closely with the SENDCO and/or other staff to ensure intervention strategies are effective.

-The SENCO has responsibility for keeping the SEND register up to date and it is reviewed at least termly.
-The SEND register is easily viewed by teaching and support staff with links to Student Information Sheets (SIS) and Assess, Plan, Do, Review (APDR) records held on the school GDrive.
-Pupil progress is tracked robustly and the SENCO provides regular opportunities for pupils, parents and carers to meet at SEND coffee mornings and parent consultation evenings to review this information, to enable all parties to be part of the decision making regarding provision.
+The SENDCO has responsibility for keeping the SEND register up to date and it is reviewed at least termly.
+The SEND register is easily viewed by teaching and support staff with links to Student Information Sheets (SIS) and Assess, Plan, Do, Review (APDR) records held on the school GDrive and EduKey Provision Map.
+Pupil progress is tracked robustly and the SENDCO provides regular opportunities for pupils, parents and carers to meet at SEND coffee mornings and parent consultation evenings to review this information, to enable all parties to be part of the decision making regarding provision.